ssedinnn/IT-Home-Lab/Lab 09 - DHCP Server Configuration/README.md

 - While troubleshooting further, I checked the running processes on the host computer and discovered that the **VirtualBox DHCP Server** process was still running even though the DHCP server had been disabled in VirtualBox's network settings.
 After fully stopping VirtualBox and restarting the environment, the updated configuration took effect.
 I then renewed the Windows 11 client's DHCP lease and verified with `ipconfig /all` that it received the address `10.1.10.11` from the correct DHCP server at `10.1.10.2`.
 The client also received `10.1.10.2` as its DNS server, confirming that the Windows Server DHCP scope and scope options were being applied successfully.

+## **What I Learned**

+- I learned how DHCP automatically assigns IP addresses and other network configuration to client devices.
+- I learned how to install and authorize the DHCP Server role within an Active Directory environment.
+- I learned how to create an IPv4 DHCP scope and define the range of addresses available for clients.
+- I learned how DHCP scope options can automatically provide clients with settings such as DNS servers and domain names.
+- I learned how to configure a Windows 11 workstation to obtain its IP address and DNS configuration automatically.
+- I learned how to use `ipconfig /release`, `ipconfig /renew`, and `ipconfig /all` to test and troubleshoot DHCP configuration.
+- I learned how to use the DHCP Management Console to identify active leases and determine which addresses have been assigned to clients.
+- I learned that an APIPA address in the `169.254.x.x` range can indicate that a DHCP-enabled client was unable to obtain a valid lease.
+- I learned how DHCP and DNS work together by allowing clients to automatically receive network configuration while still resolving resources within the Active Directory domain.
+- I learned how multiple DHCP servers on the same network can cause clients to receive configuration from an unintended server.
+- I learned how virtualization networking can affect DHCP testing and how to identify when VirtualBox's built-in DHCP service is interfering with a Windows Server DHCP environment.

 ## **Next Steps**

+In the next lab, I will continue expanding the networking side of my Active Directory home lab by working with additional Windows Server and network administration features.
+Future labs will build on the DNS and DHCP services configured in this environment while introducing more troubleshooting and administrative tasks.